geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

-As noted above, when the interface is discontinuous, the van Keken problem is a version of the Rayleigh-Taylor problem, which is unstable to perturbations of all wavelengths[1] (e.g. see&nbsp;(Chandrasekhar 1961)).
+As noted above, when the interface is discontinuous, the van Keken problem is a version of the Rayleigh-Taylor problem, which is unstable to perturbations of all wavelengths[1] (e.g. see (Chandrasekhar 1961)).
 Therefore, it is extremely sensitive to the initial conditions.
 In order to address this sensitivity, we do not use the default approach of computing the initial material volume fractions using a composition quadrature.
-Instead we compute the initial volume fractions using a signed distance function $\phi$ as follows&nbsp;(Robey 2019; Robey and Puckett 2019).
+Instead we compute the initial volume fractions using a signed distance function $\phi$ as follows (Robey 2019; Robey and Puckett 2019).

 First we create the function $\phi$, which has the following two properties:
-1) it is positive in the region that contains one of the fluids, which we will refer to as fluid&nbsp;1, and negative in the complement of this region, which we will refer to as fluid&nbsp;2, and 2) at each point in the domain the magnitude $| \phi |$ of $\phi$ is the distance to the boundary between the two fluids or materials.
+1) it is positive in the region that contains one of the fluids, which we will refer to as fluid 1, and negative in the complement of this region, which we will refer to as fluid 2, and 2) at each point in the domain the magnitude $| \phi |$ of $\phi$ is the distance to the boundary between the two fluids or materials.
 In the computations shown here, we use an approximation
 $\tilde{\phi}$ to $\phi$ such that the difference between $\tilde{\phi}$ and